I Am Ozzy

-I Am Ozzy is the autobiography of Ozzy Osbourne, vocalist of Black Sabbath and solo singer.
+I Am Ozzy is the autobiography of Ozzy Osbourne, singer of Black Sabbath and solo artist.
 It chronicles his life, beginning as a child, followed by his career as a vocalist.
-The book was widely praised by its readers for its level of detail, and humour.
-It currently holds a 4.8/5 rating on Amazon.com.
+The book was widely praised by its readers for its level of detail and humour.

 The book was co-written by Chris Ayres, due to Osbourne's dyslexia.
-The audio book was read by Frank Skinner.
+The audiobook was read by Frank Skinner.